 Perform the following steps to install the HDD on the device.
+Figures in following steps are only for reference.

 Step 1 Insert the key and turn counterclockwise to unlock dummy HDD.

 Step 2 Unfasten the two screws of dummy HDD and pull dummy HDD out of device.